-The latest Challenge began in Colombia in April 2019.
+The latest Challenge and Competition ended in September 2020.
 Whether you’re an investor, a mentor or an entrepreneur, please join our platform if you wish to participate.

 When the application to the competition is submitted, it will be reviewed by We Empower Cities and its partners to determine whether the company meets the primary criteria: women ownership and/or leadership, scalability, gender inclusion and impact.
 The finalists will be mentored by relevant local and international sectoral specialists, preparing them to pitch their projects to investors at the Demo Day.
 Five to ten businesses will be selected and will receive a blend of advise, capital to grow their businesses, and acceleration.

-The latest Challenge is currently taking place in Colombia.
+The latest Competition is about to launch in Colombia.
 Please, join our platform to participate.

 - Registration to Colombia Challenge: